AMReX-Combustion/PeleC/Docs/sphinx/Equations.rst

   \frac{\partial (\rho A_k)}{\partial t} &=& - \nabla \cdot (\rho \mathbf{u} A_k) + S_{{\rm ext},\rho A_k},

   \frac{\partial (\rho B_k)}{\partial t} &=& - \nabla \cdot (\rho \mathbf{u} B_k) + S_{{\rm ext},\rho B_k}.

 Here :math:`\rho, \mathbf{u}, T`, and :math:`p` are the density, velocity, temperature and pressure, respectively. :math:`E
-= e + \mathbf{u} \cdot \mathbf{u} / 2` is the total energy with :math:`e` representing the
-internal energy, which is defined as in the CHEMKIN standard to include both sensible and chemical energy (species heats of formation) and is conserved across chemical reactions.
+= e + \mathbf{u} \cdot \mathbf{u} / 2` is the total energy with :math:`e` representing the internal energy, which is defined as in the CHEMKIN standard to include both sensible and chemical energy (species heats of formation) and is conserved across chemical reactions. :math:`q_k` on the right hand side of the energy equation is the heat of formation of species :math:`k`.
 :math:`Y_k` is the mass fraction of the :math:`k^{\rm th}` species, with associated production rate, :math:`\dot\omega_k`.
 Here :math:`\mathbf{g}` is the gravitational vector, and :math:`S_{{\rm ext},\rho}, \mathbf{S}_{{\rm ext},\rho\mathbf{u}}`, etc., are user-specified